 How to Survive Driving in Ireland

 I’m not gonna lie, driving in Ireland is tricky.
 Driving on the left with a manual transmission down charmingly tight roads requires fortitude.
 But you are making the right choice to tour Ireland by car.
 If you do a bus tour, you have no control over your itinerary.
-You coulc leverage Ireland’s pretty decent bus and rail system but then you won’t see the lonely stretches of coastline that make Ireland such a beautiful destination.
+You could leverage Ireland’s pretty decent bus and rail system but then you won’t see the lonely stretches of coastline that make Ireland such a beautiful destination.

 So rent that car…but also take my advice for how to drive in Ireland while also staying safe and sane.

-1. Get the Rental Car Insurance
+1. Consider Getting the Rental Car Insurance

 Getting by with the credit card rental insurance is a risk worth taking when driving on the right and using roads with ample lanes and shoulders.
 Ireland is a whole other kettle of leprechauns.

 The secondary roads are very narrow and there are no shoulders.
 You will be squeezing by with a tractor on one side and a rock wall on another.
 Dings, dents, or (in the case of my husband’s misadventure with a sharp curb) shredded tires and bent wheels can and do happen.
 In this instance, we had chosen to get the (pricey) coverage from Budget and the paperwork upon returning the car was very easy.